macOS Packaging

 The app icon is generated from assets in the build/ directory.
 Use the generate:icons task:

-wails3 task generate:iconsThis uses build/appicon.png to produce darwin/icons.icns and windows/icon.ico.
+wails3 task common:generate:iconsThis uses build/appicon.png to produce darwin/icons.icns and windows/icon.ico.
 On macOS you can also provide build/appicon.icon (Icon Composer format): the task passes -iconcomposerinput appicon.icon -macassetdir darwin, which produces Assets.car and darwin/icons.icns from the .icon file (skipped on non-macOS platforms).
 When Assets.car is present, run the update:build-assets task so that Info.plist and CFBundleIconName are updated accordingly:

 cd buildwails3 generate icons -input appicon.png -macfilename darwin/icons.icns -windowsfilename windows/icon.ico -iconcomposerinput appicon.icon -macassetdir darwinCode Signing